 - Please note that my family name is Komada and that I am FEMALE!

 - B.A. in English, Dokkyo University, Saitama Japan

 - M.A. in English Studies, the Graduate School of Dokkyo University, Saitama Japan

 - Studied Linguistics at the Graduate School of University of Alberta, Canada (Rotary Foundation Scholarship)

 - Freelance translator specializing in arts and crafts (from English to Japanese; from Japanese to English), writer in the field of netsuke and okimono carving

-- Director and deputy secretary, Japan Netsuke Society (Nihon Netsuke Kenkyukai)
+- Board member and deputy secretary, Japan Netsuke Society (Nihon Netsuke Kenkyukai)

 - Secretary, Japan Chapter of the International Netsuke Society

 - Member, Society for Japanese Arts (the Netherlands)